 - Alcohol may contribute to the side effects and interfere with the release of extended-release methylphenidate.
 Avoid.

-- May interact with a number of other drugs including monoamine oxidase inhibitors (MAO inhibitors) (do not use within 14 days of discontinuation of a MAO inhibitor), halogenated anesthetics (do not take methylphenidate on the day of surgery), warfarin, anticonvulsants, and some antidepressants.
+- May interact with a number of other drugs including monoamine oxidase inhibitors (MAO inhibitors), and methylphenidate should not be used within 14 days of discontinuation of a MAO inhibitor, halogenated anesthetics (do not take methylphenidate on the day of surgery), warfarin, anticonvulsants, and some antidepressants.

-- Reports indicate some temporary slowing of growth may occur when regular methylphenidate is given to children aged 7 through 10 years: doctors should monitor height and weight and consider treatment interruption if growth suppression is suspected.
+- Reports indicate some temporary slowing of growth may occur when regular methylphenidate is given to children aged 7 through 10 years.
+Doctors should monitor the child's height and weight and consider stopping treatment if growth suppression is suspected.

 - Rare cases of priapism (painful erections more than 6 hours in duration) have been reported.